WebOfTrustInfo/verifiable-news/sketchpad.md

   }
 }
 ```
-Then another object references the specific template and matches its variables to values:
+Then, another object references the specific template and matches its variables to values:
 ```json
 {
   "template": {